zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-essentials.md

 ```

-1. Import the module to use the `Essentials` control.
-Set up the `Settings` interface to persist the `expanded` property that contains the state of the `Essentials` control.
-Include a `Decorator` object that sets the `TemplateBlade` and provides access to the blade settings.
+1. Set up the `Settings` interface to persist the `expanded` property that contains the state of the `Essentials` control.

-1. Use a `Configurable` decorator to persist the Read/Write `expanded` state in the blade settings and create the ViewModel.
+1. Use a `Configurable` decorator to persist the Read/Write `expanded` state in the blade settings and create the ViewModel, as in the following example.

     ```typescript